-The test is part of the Kraus-Weber fitness test protocols, a series of six medical fitness test measures the strength and flexibility of key postural (core) muscles.
 This abdominal test assesses the strength of the abdominal muscles - with minimizing the use of the psoas muscles.
+Participants perform one situp with legs raised, knees bent.
+This test is part of the Kraus-Weber fitness test protocols, a series of six medical fitness test measures the strength and flexibility of key postural (core) muscles.

 purpose: to assess the strength of the abdominal muscles.